simonduong1/MC_Asian_Pricer/README.md

 This repository contains the implementation of **Monte Carlo (MC) and randomized Quasi-Monte Carlo (RQMC) methods** for pricing **Asian options**, with an application to **Brent Crude**.
 The project focuses on **variance reduction techniques** such as **antithetic variables** and **control variates** to improve the efficiency and accuracy of option pricing.

-The approach is explained is the report **Pricing Asian Options.pdf**, which also compares and discusses results.
+The approach is explained in the report **Pricing Asian Options.pdf**, which also compares and discusses results.

 ### Key Features:
 - **Implementation of Monte Carlo (MC) and Quasi-Monte Carlo (RQMC) methods** for pricing Asian options.